 Distributional Requirements for the Bachelor’s Degree

-Courses that fulfill the distributional requirements are designated in the YCPS course listings under Subjects of Instruction by the abbreviations HU, SC, SO, QR, WR, and, for the foreign language requirement, L1, L2, L3, L4, or L5.
+Courses that fulfill the distributional requirements are designated in Yale Course Search by the abbreviations HU, SC, SO, QR, WR, and, for the language requirement, L1, L2, L3, L4, or L5.
 These designations are assigned to courses by committees appointed by the Dean of Yale College.

 New courses may be assigned distributional designations as part of the approval process; the DUS should propose designations for new courses when submitting the course proposal.
 For courses returning to the curriculum after an absence, the DUS should submit proposed designations as a course change in CourseLeaf CIM.